 As you can see, the reality is neither black nor white.
 The VS Code project is a true open source project, but VS Code product includes proprietary features and is distributed under a product license.

 The biggest limitation is that the VS Code marketplace only allows VS Code (the product) to connect to it, therefore, as described in the section “Available extensions and technologies” you may not directly install VS Code extensions into Theia nor into a custom free build of VS Code, such as VSCodium.
-Instead, you can only install those extensions directly from the project source, if they are actually provided.
+Instead, you can only install those extensions directly from the project source, if they are actually provided or even better use the openVSX registry.

 Finally, the above mentioned online version of VS Code, Visual Studio Online, is currently not open source at all (but might be in the future).